- Home -

 Setting a new trend for the modern workplace

 Companies all over Bavaria recognise the need to accommodate new ways of working and different lifestyles.
 What is already standard in young, dynamic start-ups is rapidly gaining ground in well-established companies.
 Employees work increasingly independently and hierarchies are breaking down.
 This allows them to organize their workload more flexibly to free up time for other things.
 “There is a unique synergy between a dynamic, fast-paced job and relaxation in nature here in Bavaria,” says Jascha’s colleague Regina.
 At 29, she is in a managing position as an industry lead solution engineer at Celonis and a former professional track and field athlete, specialised in 1500 metres.

 She continues: “If you scroll through our Slack system, you will see that there are lots of channels where people organise get-togethers and team sports.
 There is a Tuesday Early Bird Group, for example, where we meet every Tuesday at 6 pm to go cycling together.
 And Jascha is member of the Mountainbike Shredders.
 We are not just all about work.
 But we also work hard.”

 Celonis is not the only company whose employees value a challenging career, work-life balance and outdoor activities.
 Also here at Invest in Bavaria, the team is living the contemporary Bavarian lifestyle.
-Read about our very own Philipp Gleißner, who likes to keep his feet off the ground in his spare time.
+Read about our very own Philipp Gleißner, who likes.

 Major global tech companies also recognise Bavaria as a hotspot for innovation.
 For example, Apple is investing one billion euros in their new IT center in Munich.
 And the 1,500 IT experts they will require will probably not be hard to find, since one of the best universities in Europe, the TU Munich, turns out new highly educated talents every semester.